 Depart by SPL transport to Tuta Marina on Muchalat Inlet.
 Load the kayaks for an easy paddle to a secluded campsite on Bligh Island.
 Here, Captain Cook and his crew, who included William Bligh of Bounty fame, spent one month repairing a mast in 1778.
 Explore a variety of rocky coves, pebble beaches and the tide pools of the Pantoja Island all within Bligh Island Marine Park.
 (Paddling time is approximately 3-4hrs)

 Day 4 & 5

 In favourable weather, paddlers continue to the south end of the sound to the beautiful pebbled beach at Burdwood Bay.
 Swim and play in the surf and explore the isolated area with its incredible beaches, sea caves and secret garden.
 Camp amongst the driftwood, with an uninterrupted view of the sound.
 (Paddling time is approximately 5hrs)

-Early morning will see the group off to Friendly Cove to explore this First Nations site where Chief Maquinna of the Nu-chah-nulth people welcomed Captain Cook.
-Ample time will be allotted to hike the beaches, swim, and visit the lighthouse and historical Spanish church and graveyard.
+Early morning will see the group off to Yuquot (Friendly Cove) to explore this First Nations site where Chief Maquinna of the Nu-chah-nulth people welcomed Captain Cook.
+Ample time will be allotted to hike the beaches, swim, and visit the lighthouse and historical Catholic church and graveyard.
 Paddle to the Spanish Pilot Islands to camp for the night.
 (Paddling time is approximately 4-5hrs)

 Paddle to Tuta Marina and return to SPL by 4 p.m.
 (Paddling time is approximately 3hrs) This is a sea kayaking destination guided by no other company.
 Nootka Sound has whales, sea otters, First Nation culture and totem poles and European history.
 Paddling destinations include pristine white sand beaches, secluded coves and remote islands.